JoyN-fixer/GridSearchLab/README.md

 In this lab, we explored how to use GridSearchCV to systematically tune hyperparameters and improve machine learning model performance.

-We:

-Loaded and explored the Wine Quality dataset
+Wine Quality dataset was loaded and explored
 Built baseline Decision Tree and Random Forest classifiers Evaluated models using 3-fold cross-validation
 Created parameter grids for hyperparameter tuning